AJ Styles: Alliance with Omos (2020–2021)

-After a brief hiatus, Styles returned on the May 4 episode of Raw and won a gauntlet match to take a spot in the Money in the Bank ladder match at Money in the Bank.
-At the event on May 10, Styles was unsuccessful at capturing the briefcase.
+After a brief hiatus, Styles returned on the May 4 episode of Raw, winning a gauntlet match for a spot in the Money in the Bank ladder match at Money in the Bank on May 10, where he failed to capture the briefcase.
 On the May 22 episode of SmackDown, Styles was traded to the brand as he was announced as a participant in the Intercontinental Championship tournament.
 He defeated Shinsuke Nakamura in the first round, and earned a bye to the finals after his scheduled opponent Elias was unable to compete.
 On the June 12 episode of SmackDown, Styles defeated Daniel Bryan to win the Intercontinental Championship for the first time.
-During the following weeks, Styles successfully defended the title against the likes of Drew Gulak, Matt Riddle, and Gran Metalik.
-On the August 21 episode of SmackDown, Styles lost the title to Jeff Hardy, ending his reign at 70 days.
+During the following weeks, Styles made successful defenses against the likes of Drew Gulak and Gran Metalik before losing the title to Jeff Hardy on the August 21 episode of SmackDown, ending his reign at 70 days.
 At Clash of Champions on September 27, Styles failed to regain the title in a triple threat ladder match that was won by Sami Zayn.

 As part of the 2020 Draft in October, Styles was drafted back to the Raw brand.
-On the October 19 episode of Raw, Styles debuted a new bodyguard, Omos before defeating Riddle.
+On the October 19 episode of Raw, Styles debuted a new bodyguard, Omos.
 At Survivor Series on November 22, Styles captained Team Raw to a clean sweep victory against Team SmackDown.
-Shortly after the event, Styles would begin a feud with WWE Champion Drew McIntyre.
-At TLC: Tables, Ladders & Chairs on December 20, Styles faced McIntyre for the title in a TLC match but failed to win as The Miz unsuccessfully cashed in his Money in the Bank briefcase during the match.
-At Superstar Spectacle on January 26, 2021, he defeated Jeet Rama.
-At Royal Rumble on January 31, Styles competed in the Royal Rumble match but failed to win after being eliminated by Braun Strowman.
-At Elimination Chamber on February 21, Styles unsuccessfully challenged for the WWE Championship inside the steel structure after being the final man eliminated by Drew McIntyre.
+On the November 30 episode of Raw, Styles defeated Keith Lee and Riddle in a triple threat match to face Drew McIntyre for the WWE Championship at TLC: Tables, Ladders & Chairs on December 20, but he failed to win the title in a TLC match as The Miz unsuccessfully cashed in his Money in the Bank briefcase during the match.
+At the Royal Rumble on January 31, 2021, Styles entered the Royal Rumble match at number 25, but was eliminated by Braun Strowman.
+At Elimination Chamber on February 21, Styles competed for the WWE Championship inside the steel structure, eliminating Sheamus, but was the final man eliminated by McIntyre.